+The importance of sleep for teenagers is paramount.
 Smartphones have fundamentally changed how we live and their functionality has had many positive impacts on our lives.
-The invention and rapid evolution of smartphones now means that access to the internet, social media sites and a multitude of applications is rarely more than an arm’s length away, 24 hours a day, 7 days a week.
-However, are there potential downsides to this technology that could be having a negative impact within our homes and on our lives?
+The invention and rapid evolution of smartphones now mean that access to the internet and social media, 24 hours a day, 7 days a week.
+However, are there potential downsides to this technology that could be having a negative impact on our homes and on our lives?

 Smartphone Overuse Syndrome (SOS)?

-As a consultant physician working in the UK with an interest in Adolescent and Young Adult care, I witness first hand potential negative consequences of mobile phone technology almost on a day-to-day basis.
-I believe that smartphone overuse has the potential to hinder relationships within our families and also have a negative effect on our own, and our children’s, sleep patterns and mental and physical health.
+As a consultant physician working in the UK with an interest in Adolescent and Young Adult care, I witness first-hand potential consequences of phone technology on a day-to-day basis and the importance of sleep for teenagers.
+I believe smartphone overuse has the potential to hinder relationships within our families and also have a negative effect on our own, and our children’s, sleep patterns and mental and physical health.

 Trends in smartphone use in Teenagers